Austria women's ice hockey Bundesliga: DEBL Champions by season

-DEBL II
+DEBL2

-In 2004, due to the increasing number of teams, a second division titled DEBL II was created.
+In 2004, due to the increasing number of teams, a second division called DEBL2 (also DEBL II) was created.
 There was no match play in this league in the 2007–08 and 2008–09 seasons.

 The team that finishes at the bottom of the DEBL league table at the end of the season meets the top team of the DEBL II over a best-of-three series.
 The winner of that contest then plays in the DEBL during the next season, while the loser is relegated to the second DEBL.